postmanlabs/postman-runtime/README.md

     // Globals (a "VariableScope" from the SDK)
     globals: new sdk.VariableScope(),

-    // Local variables (a "variableScope" from the SDK)
+    // Local variables (a "VariableScope" from the SDK)
     localVariables: new sdk.VariableScope(),

     // Execute a folder/request using id/name or path